2019 OK: Discovery

 The first detection made public occurred on 24 July 2019, when it was 0.01 AU from Earth and had an apparent magnitude of 14.7.
 The full moon on 16 July 2019 slowed down the asteroid discovery rate during mid-July.
 The asteroid was detected by Cristóvão Jacques, Eduardo Pimentel and João Ribeiro at the private SONEAR Observatory in Oliveira, Minas Gerais when it was very close to opposition (opposite the Sun in the sky) with a solar elongation of 170 degrees.
 About 10 hours later it was independently detected by ASAS-SN project in images from two of its telescopes, which allowed a preliminary determination of its orbit.
 It was subsequently listed on the Minor Planet Center's Near-Earth Object Confirmation Page (NEOCP) as S511618.
 The listing was confirmed and publicly announced as 2019 OK with three hours remaining before the 25 July 2019 closest approach.

 Various circumstances prevented an earlier discovery, despite the efforts to continuously hunt for such objects.
-The earlier appearance was not lost in the glare of the Sun, but was not favorable to survey instruments located in the Northern Hemisphere, due to its celestial direction in the constellation Capricornus and the bright moon.
+The last previous appearance was not lost in the glare of the Sun, but was not favorable to survey instruments located in the Northern Hemisphere, due to its celestial direction in the Southern constellation Capricornus and close to the bright moon.
 The Pan-STARRS1 telescope did record an image of 2019 OK on 28 June 2019 when it was 0.39 AU from Earth and had an apparent magnitude of 22.9.
 Automatic analysis missed detecting the object in the Pan-STARRS image because the object was too faint.
 The Pan-STARRS1 telescope again saw the object on 7 July 2019 when the object was brighter with magnitude 21.2.
-However, because it was at that time moving directly towards the observer, its apparent motion was extremely slow, with a rate of 0.01 degrees/day, and it was not recognized as a moving object.
+However, it was at that time moving directly towards the observer and its apparent motion across the sky was extremely slow, with a rate of 0.01 degrees/day, and it was not recognized as a moving object.